CGCL-codes/MHSim/README.md

 ## Introduction

+MHSim is used to evaluate the performance and energy of memristor-based accelerators (MBAs) for general-purpose applications written in C/C++.
 MHSim is implemented with ZSim and NeuroSim.
-MHSim is used to evaluate the performance and energy of memristor-based accelerators (MBAs) for general-purpose applications written in C/C++.

-The NeuroSim here is reorganized to support floating-point general matrix-matrix multiplication (GEMM).
-It can simulate the MVM results considering the non-ideal properties of memristor devices and circuits.
-The estimated latency and energy of performing MVM operations are also supported.
-We use ZSim to simulate CPUs and the memory hierarchy and exploit NeuroSim to simulate the MBA.
+The NeuroSim here is reorganized to support floating-point general matrix-matrix multiplication (GEMM) in MBAs.
+It can estimate the latency and energy of performing MVM operations  while still taking the non-ideal properties of memristor devices and circuits into account.
+ZSim is used to simulate CPUs and the memory hierarchy.

 ## Setup